rofr/mandel/README.md

 # mandel
 messing around with the mandelbrot set in javascript using the html5 canvas and WebWorker api.
+Try it out online at http://rofr.github.io/mandel

 https://en.wikipedia.org/wiki/Mandelbrot_set